ASTEROID ASTROLOGY

 How do I calculate the spiritual asteroids?

-Vesta is the only spiritual asteroid currently computed on Augurine, via the dedicated Vesta calculator or as one of the default bodies in the master asteroid calculator.
-Isis, Sophia, Hekate, Persephone, Urania, Nemesis, and asteroid Lilith are not currently computed on Augurine; treat this hub as a mythological and interpretive reference, and use any ephemeris tool that supports extended asteroid codes (42, 251, 100, 399, 30, 128, 1181 respectively) for computation.
+Vesta and Hekate are the spiritual asteroids currently computed on Augurine, each via a dedicated calculator (Vesta as a default body, Hekate available in the expanded set).
+Isis, Sophia, Persephone, Urania, Nemesis, and asteroid Lilith are not currently computed on Augurine; treat those entries as mythological and interpretive references, and use any ephemeris tool that supports extended asteroid codes (42, 251, 399, 30, 128, 1181 respectively) for computation.

 Do I need to be religious to use spiritual asteroids?

 Vesta is the only spiritual asteroid currently computed on Augurine.
-The master calculator also returns Pallas, Juno, Ceres, Eros, Psyche, Aphrodite, Amor, Apollo, Fama, Aura, and Briede.
+The master calculator also returns Pallas, Juno, Ceres, Eros, Psyche, Aphrodite, Amor, Apollo, Fama, Aura, Briede, and Lucifer.
 Use this guide as the mythological lens for the rest.